nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 5. Pull

-The blink image is now ready to share and pull to your device.
-From here, the workflow is the same as the one outlined in the [Pull Image](http://ntc-docs-unstable.surge.sh/gadget.html#pull-remote-image-blink) section.
+After posting to your registry, the blink image is ready to share and pull to your device.
+From here, the workflow is the same as the one outlined in the [Pull Image](http://ntc-docs-unstable.surge.sh/gadget.html#pull-remote-image) section.
+Visit the newly created Docker repo and fill in the description and add a link to your GitHub source files.

 ## Example Images

 Start a project with one of our example images.
-You can either pull an example from our official [NTC Docker Hub](https://hub.docker.com/r/nextthingco/) or `git clone` the repository to your development computer.
+You can either pull an example from our official [NTC Docker Hub](https://hub.docker.com/r/nextthingco/) or `git clone` the [GitHub repository](https://github.com/NextThingCo/Gadget-Docker-Examples) that includes all the example source files to your development computer.
 All Dockerfiles and supporting files are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).

 **Docker Hub Images**

 * [Web Server](https://hub.docker.com/r/nextthingco/gadget-webserver/) - Use Nginx to host web content from your device.
+Currently supported on MacOS and Windows.
-* [Blink in C](https://hub.docker.com/r/nextthingco/gadget-blink-c/) - Cross compile C applications easily in a Dockerfile.
-A gnu89 compatible C example of GPIO usage, easily translatable to C++.
+* [Blink in C](https://hub.docker.com/r/nextthingco/gadget-blink-c/) - A gnu89 compatible C example of GPIO usage, easily translatable to C++.
+Cross compile C applications easily in a Dockerfile.
 * [Blink in Go](https://hub.docker.com/r/nextthingco/gadget-blink-go/) - Written in Golang.
 * [Blink in Rust](https://hub.docker.com/r/nextthingco/gadget-blink-rust/) - Written in Rustlang.
 * [Blink in Node](https://hub.docker.com/r/nextthingco/gadget-blink-node/) - Javascript example running on top of Node.
 * [Blink in Python](https://hub.docker.com/r/nextthingco/gadget-blink-python/) - Python GPIO example using the community-run library [CHIP_IO](https://github.com/xtacocorex/CHIP_IO).
-* Blink with Multiple Containers - A demonstration of a multiple-container project running all of the Blink examples at once.
+Currently supported on MacOS and Windows.

 **Run an Example**

-* Follow the steps under [Pull Remote Image](http://ntc-docs-unstable.surge.sh/gadget.html#pull-remote-image) up to **Step 5**.
+* Follow the steps under [Pull Remote Image](http://ntc-docs-unstable.surge.sh/gadget.html#pull-remote-image).
-* Download and use the project's gadget.yml configuration file from the source file GitHub repo to build and run the container with.
+* Download and use the project's gadget.yml configuration file from our GitHub repo to build and run the container with instead of the configurations listed in the steps.

 **Source files:**